PenCue/devprocess/docs/git-branching-model.md

 #### Requirements for merging:

-- [ ] Documentation ready/understandable
+- [ ] Documentation ready/understandable.
 - [ ] Customer updated/tickets updated.
-- [ ] last sanity check by team outsider.
+- [ ] Last sanity check by team outsider.

-When the PR is merged it will trigger deploy to all customer and demo enviroments.
+When the PR is merged it will trigger deploy to all customer and demo environments.

-If the PR is rejected it will be closed and process returns back to **dev**
+If the PR is rejected it will be closed and process returns back to **dev**.

 ## The Issue branches